Fragtality/Fenix2GSX/README.md

 For **FlowPro** it is strongly recommended to disable the Option *Skip 'Ready to Fly'*.
 Else it might happen that Fenix2GSX starts in the Flight State.<br/>
 <img src="img/flowpro.png" width="400"><br/>
-In order to enable/disable the GSX Menu-Entry and prevent the GSX Menu to open/pop-up when Fenix2GSX does the Service Calls, you need to open FlowPro and Scroll on the GSX Icon.<br/>
+In order to enable/disable the GSX Menu-Entry and prevent the GSX Menu to open/pop-up when Fenix2GSX does the Service Calls, you need to open FlowPro and Scroll on the GSX Icon.
+Green means on, not-green means off.<br/>
 <img src="img/flowproGSX.png" width="400">
 <br/><br/>